LLNL/axom/src/axom/mir/docs/sphinx/mir_utilities.rst

  * Structured as classes with an ``execute()`` method
  * Often templated on execution space and views

+Classes are used so algorithms can contain state such as view objects and so various algorithm stages or utility functions can be written as helper methods.
+Classes also allow algorithms to be modified using inheritance and overriding methods.
+Finally, classes allow the MIR component to provide specialized versions of templated algorithms.

 Blueprint meshes consist of various parts such as coordsets, topologies, fields, and matsets.
 These constructs are organized as various paths within a root Conduit node.
 Elements such as strings and scalar values can be stored as usual within a Conduit node in host memory.